blueisfresh/cs-librarymanager-blazor/README.md

-# Library Management System – WPF Version
+# Library Management System – Blazor Version

 This repository is part of a multi-platform Library Management System built in three different .NET frameworks:
-	•	WPF (this repo)
+	•	WPF – A desktop application using MVVM and a local SQL database.
-	•	Blazor – Provides a REST API and a web front end.
+	•	Blazor (this repository) – Provides a REST API and a web front end.
-	•	.NET MAUI (mobile version)
+	•	.NET MAUI – A mobile version that consumes the Blazor REST API.

-All three versions share the same goal: to manage books, students, and borrowing/return operations in a library.
-The WPF version highlights desktop application development using MVVM and a local SQL database.
+All three versions share the same goal: managing books, students, and borrowing/return operations in a library.
+They differ in their user interface layer and some architectural details.

 > Why multiple versions?
-These projects were created during my apprenticeship to demonstrate how the same functionality can be implemented across desktop (WPF), web (Blazor), and mobile (.NET MAUI) platforms.
+These projects were created during my apprenticeship to demonstrate how the same core functionality can be adapted for desktop (WPF), web (Blazor), and mobile (.NET MAUI) platforms.

 ## Table of Contents
 	1. Overview